hknd23/DeepLearningCausal/tutorial_files/tutorial.md

 DeepLearningCausal
 ================
-2025-04-26
+2025-11-02

 ## Introduction

-This is the tutorial for the main functions in the `DeepLearningCausal` package.
+This is the tutorial for the functions in the `DeepLearningCausal` package using the ensemble method from SuperLearner and neural network based on neuralnet.

 ``` r
 devtools::install_github("hknd23/DeepLearningCausal",force = TRUE)